List of Rocky characters: Tony Gazzo

-Tony Gazzo (played by Joe Spinell) is a loan shark in Philadelphia who initially hires Rocky as an enforcer and collector to rough up people who owe him money.
+Anthony "Tony" Gazzo (played by Joe Spinell) is a loan shark in Philadelphia who initially hires Rocky as an enforcer and collector to rough up people who owe him money.
 Even though Gazzo gets irritated whenever Rocky does not directly obey his orders, such as beating up people who are unable to pay him, he still has respect and patience for Rocky, even giving him money for a date with Adrian and later for his training for Rocky's first fight with Apollo.
 In the second film, Gazzo attends Rocky and Adrian's wedding.
 He unsuccessfully tries to persuade Rocky to come back to work for him multiple times.
 Gazzo is last seen in attendance to support Rocky in his rematch with Apollo.

 George "Miles" Jergens

 George "Miles" Jergens (played by Thayer David) is a successful boxing promoter who oversees Apollo Creed's fights.
 After Apollo proposes to fight a local contender for his United States Bicentennial match, Jergens invites Rocky to his office to secure a deal for the main event.
 He only appears in the first movie.